code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/about/jobs.md

 **Job Summary:**

-Code.org is building interactive tutorials for computer science courses starting as early as Kindergarten through 12th grade.
-You can see our latest tutorials at studio.code.org.
-With tens of millions of students using our tutorials in over 45 languages and in 180+ countries, this is an opportunity to redefine how computer science is taught, not only in the USA but worldwide.
+Code.org is transforming computer science education and changing the world.
+Working at Code.org, you’ll be playing an active role in getting computer science education into all schools for all students and building the competitive workforce of the future.

-Code.org is recruiting for an experienced Backend Engineer to own site stability and performance, and to contribute code, infrastructure, and knowledge to increase team-wide effectiveness.
+As Senior Backend Engineer / Infrastructure Lead, you’ll be responsible for building Code.org to scale for our tens millions of users in over 180 countries.
+You’ll ensure that our amazing annual Hour of Code event scales to nearly 100 million users worldwide.
+You’ll own infrastructure and related tools, write product code, and work to increase team-wide effectiveness.
 Someone successful in this role will be able to collaborate, but also work independently and drive infrastructure and scale work to completion.

 **Skills and Qualifications:**

 The ideal candidate has the following qualifications:

 - Bachelor’s degree with a major in Computer Science
-- 5-7 years as a software engineer
+- 5-10 years as a software engineer
 - Experience in a fast growth start-up environment desired
 - Experience scaling web services
 - Experience building developer infrastructure